kwahome/heracles/README.md

 To run these linting, use:

-`gradle check` on the kotlin backend and `npm run lint` on the react frontend.

-Make sure to be on the correct directory
+`cd heracles-api && gradle check` or `cd heracles-api && ./bin/lint.sh` for the kotlin backend

+`cd heracles-ui && npm install && npm run lint` or `cd heracles-ui && ./bin/lint.sh` for the react frontend

+`cd heracles-e2e-tests && gradle check` `cd heracles-e2e-tests && ./bin/lint.sh` for the end to end tests project

 **Build pipeline**